Restoring Playas on Dryland Acres Photo by Ryan Barnhardt

 Ryan Barnhardt’s story is just one example of how conserving playas can turn unproductive ground into an asset for both producers and the land.
 Learn more about how playas support aquifer recharge and wildlife habitat.

-To discuss programs and options that can help meet your conservation objectives, contact PLJV Conservation Outreach Specialist Titus Jaeger at 620-272-2828 or Ducks Unlimited Biologist Abe Lollar at 620-214-2693.
+To discuss programs and options that can help meet your conservation objectives, contact PLJV Conservation Delivery Manager Matt Smith at 785-269-1415 or Ducks Unlimited Biologist Abe Lollar at 620-214-2693.

 Farmer Prioritizes Conservation, Halts Irrigation to Preserve Water